Multiracial people in South Korea explained

 Multiracial people in South Korea, or Multiracial South Koreans, are residents or citizens of the Republic of Korea of mixed race origins, being of only partial Korean descent.

-In the past decade, South Korea has seen a rise in interracial relationships between native Koreans and foreign residents and subsequent births of multiracial children.
+Since the mid-2010s, South Korea has seen a rise in interracial relationships between native Koreans and foreign residents and subsequent births of multiracial children.
 It is believed that this phenomenon is a result of the popularization of South Korean media abroad (Korean Wave), and its ongoing population crisis.[5]
 [6]

 Terminology